-Plastic and uPVC surfaces, such as doors and windows, require good preparation and priming for topcoats to adhere properly – our 3-step guide below shows you how to do this using Zinsser products, a solution to a popular question of “can you paint upvc windows and doors?”
+Plastic and uPVC surfaces, such as doors and windows, require good preparation and priming for topcoats to adhere properly – our 3-step guide below shows you how to do this using Zinsser products, including paint for uPVC windows and doors in 4000+ colours.

 Click on a link below to jump down the page.

 Painting plastic and uPVC surfaces require the use of a primer with outstanding adhesion to properly prepare for a top coat, otherwise paint will simply peel away to leave an unsightly surface that will need to be cleaned down and re-painted.